Congress Paves Way For Tax Legislation By Passing Budget Resolution

 The Senate-approved resolution passed the House narrowly on Tuesday, 216-212, with 20 Republicans voting no and House Speaker Paul Ryan, R-Wis., even having to cast a rare vote to help ensure its passage.

 The budget does not have the force of law and does not need President Trump's signature.
-But it does formally authorizes a process that will allow Republicans to write a tax bill that only needs 50 votes to pass the Senate, circumventing the threat of a filibuster from Democrats.
+But it does formally authorize a process that will allow Republicans to write a tax bill that only needs 50 votes to pass the Senate, circumventing the threat of a filibuster from Democrats since Republicans hold 52 seats.

 Republicans plan to release their tax bill next Wednesday, with a stated goal to pass it by the end of the year.
+After many legislative setbacks this year, including failure to deliver on their long-held promise to repeal and replace the Affordable Care Act, Trump and Republicans are hungry for a signature legislative victory ahead of the 2018 midterms.

 But this close vote and defections from GOP members shows just how difficult that process will be.
+When the Senate voted last week on the budget blueprint, Sen. Rand Paul, R-Ky., was the lone Republican dissenter, citing concerns that it allows for tax legislation that adds up to $1.5 trillion to the deficit.

+The specifics of the tax plan won't be known until it's unveiled next week, but the White House has pledged the average American family could see $4,000 in tax relief — a dubious claim.

+Speaking after the vote, Ryan said, "This budget that we just passed in the House today brings us one step closer to historic tax reform.
+That means more jobs, fairer taxes, and bigger paychecks for Americans."

+Asked about the risk of Trump upending next week's rollout with a casual tweet, Ryan told reporters, "He's going to be in Asia, number one — no, I'm just kidding."
+The president leaves Friday for a multi-nation trip through East Asia.

-"By passing this budget today, House Republicans just provided the legislative runway for pro-growth tax reform," House Ways and Means Committee Chairman Kevin Brady, R-Texas, said after the vote.
+"By passing this budget today, House Republicans just provided the legislative runway for pro-growth tax reform," Brady said.
 "Our successful vote will allow us to move forward quickly on delivering the first overhaul of America's tax code in more than three decades."

 Senate Majority Leader Mitch McConnell, R-Ky., added, "This is a comprehensive, fiscally-responsible budget that will help put the federal government on a path to balance.
 It went through committee and includes provisions from both chambers.
 It reins in government spending.
 It protects Social Security.
 It complies fully with previous spending caps, while also providing for an increase for defense resources if a bipartisan agreement is be reached."